Groups & Venues

 To find information about the wide selection of groups performing at this years festival see below:

-The Aggie Boys
+Aggie Boys Choir

 The aggie boys choir are a loosely formed rag tag bunch of young upstarts from all over Cornwall, singing of Cornish traits and performing almost entirely original material based on their lives as Cornishmen!